 1095-A: Health coverage attained through a state Marketplace (exchange) such as Covered California, Nevada Health Link, etc.:

 Word & Brown is committed to your success in all facets of your business, including challenging compliance areas of the ACA and other laws.
-We will continue to keep you updated on compliance changes, and continue developing resources such as these W&B exclusive employee-facing IRS Form 1095 references to help you navigate compliance with your clients and their employees.
+We will continue to keep you updated on compliance changes, and continue developing resources such as these Word & Brown exclusive employee-facing IRS Form 1095 references to help you navigate compliance with your clients.